 But what happens next as we enter 2021?
 To help, here are my four predictions for the key IT service desk trends for 2021.

-1. IT service desk optimization will be key to IT-support success
+Service Desk Trends for 2021 #1.
+IT service desk optimization will be key to IT-support success

 Given the commercial and operational impact of the global pandemic on businesses, there’s a need for optimization.
 Not only to change the traditional ways of working related to IT service delivery and support but also to reflect the need for “better, faster, cheaper” IT support operations and outcomes.
 This makes the required optimization about more than efficiency and cost savings.
 Employees, thanks to their remote working, have a greater reliance on technology that consistently works when needed.
 The same’s true for customer engagements – from customer acquisition through to ongoing support.